-Young people today are always often getting blamed for “killing” things, like, cheese, Applebee’s and divorce.
-This Thanksgiving, they may have unwittingly stumbled upon its latest victim: their dinner guests.
+Young people today are always getting blamed for “killing” things, like, cheese, Applebee’s and divorce.
+This Thanksgiving, Millennials may have unwittingly stumbled upon their latest victim: dinner guests.

 At least, that is what the prank #turkeychallenge has convinced many moms and dads across the country.
 This past weekend, younger people have been scaring their parents by asking them how to cook a turkey in the microwave, in order to bait their outraged reactions and share them on Instagram and Twitter.